Navigating Guidance & Counseling for Gifted Children

 The following articles provide additional insight for parents who might be considering a gifted therapist for their child:

 Disclaimer: The appearance of any information in the Davidson Institute’s Resource Library does not imply an endorsement by, or any affiliation with, the Davidson Institute.
-All information presented is for informational purposes only it not intended to serve in place of expert medical or psychological advice.
+All information presented is for informational purposes only and is not intended to serve in place of expert medical or psychological advice.